tlevine/vlermv/docs/transformers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. py:module:: vlermv.transformers

-In this section we discuss the transformers that are included in Vlermv.
+The following transformers are included in Vlermv.
-The default is the simple transformer.

-.. py:data:: simple

-   Key is used as the file name directory.
-It must be a string without slashes.

-Here are some more complex transformers.

 .. py:data:: magic